 There are also cases where there is a basic, smoke-screen product on offer, of limited value, that they use for their affiliates to sell.

 But really, what they’re selling is the opportunity to sell a meaningless product and get others into the fold, who will do the same and so on and so on…

-Some ways to avoid falling for these scams, is pay attention to a few things before you purchase a product related to affiliate marketing.
+In order to avoid falling for these scams, pay attention to a few things before you purchase a product related to affiliate marketing.